-Today I am starting web server setup series.
-In this series of articles, I'll teach you how you can setup a web server or turn your own computer into a web server.
-I'll also teach you how you can manage your web server, increase server security and guard it against specific types of attacks.
+Today I am starting a web server setup series.
+In this series of articles, I’ll teach you how you can setup a web server or turn your own computer into a web server.
+I’ll also teach you how you can manage your web server, increase server security and guard it against specific types of attacks.

 I published an article in 2016 in which I talked about turning a personal computer or laptop into a web server.
 It worked for almost all and so many people appreciated it.
 But that was just for fun.
 One can not start his/her own web hosting business following that article.
 In this series, I’ll show you how one can even provide web hosting services right from home and believe me, it’s not going to be tough.